birdcolour/dvsa-practicals/README.md

 ## Notifications

 This bot allows you to get notifications via email or telegram.
-To enable this set the
+To make use of this feature kindly update all the fields with the relavant data in ```config.py```

 ```
 ENABLE_TELEGRAM=True #For telegram notifications
 ENABLE_EMAIL=True #For emails notificaitons